leandrowferreira/challenge-full-stack-web-laravel/README.md

 A challenge is proposed to measure applicant's technical knowledgement.
 The detailed requeriments are [described here](/00_project-specification/README.md).

-This is the project's Backend portion.
-The Frontend  is [stored in another repository](https://github.com/leandrowferreira/challenge-full-stack-web-laravel-frontend).
+## Live sample

+A live sample endpoint is online and can be reached at [https://edtech.tmp.br/api/v1](https://edtech.tmp.br/api/v1).

+This sample is hosted using AWS EC2 instance, behind Cloudflare, implementing complete encryption (Client <-> Cloudflare <-> AWS), with Let's encrypt SSL Certificate in the last point.

+The Frontend ([stored in another repository](https://github.com/leandrowferreira/challenge-full-stack-web-laravel-frontend)) is hosted as static site using AWS S3, with domain name translated by Cloudflare.

 ## Features